zulip/zulip/templates/zerver/help/move-the-users-list-to-the-left-sidebar.md

 # Move the users list to the left sidebar

-By default, the **Users** list is displayed on the right sidebar located at the right of the Zulip window.
-However, on devices with narrow screen widths of under 1165 pixels, the right sidebar is hidden to save space.
-If you would like to see the **Users** list on your mobile device, you can choose to move it to the left side of the screen under the **Streams** section in the left sidebar.
+By default, the **User list** is displayed in the right sidebar, to the right of the main message pane.
+However, in narrower windows (1025 pixels and smaller) the right sidebar is hidden to save space.

-You can easily change the location of the **Users** list by following a few steps.
+You can choose to move the **User list** to the left hand side, under the **Stream list**, in narrower windows.

 {settings_tab|display-settings}

-2. Select the option labeled
+2. Under **Display settings**, select **User list on left sidebar in narrow windows**.

-    **User list on left sidebar in narrow windows**, then reload the page in order for the change to take effect.
+3. Reload the page.